recreational-projects/A3-Antistasi-Ultimate-analysis/README.md

   [pyparsing](https://github.com/pyparsing/pyparsing) parser
 - Gets each mission's friendly map name and download URL from `/static_data/map_index.py`
-- Gets towns from [grad_meh](https://github.com/gruppe-adler/grad_meh) data if the missions doesn't explicitly define the towns used
+- Gets towns from [grad_meh](https://github.com/gruppe-adler/grad_meh) data if available and the mission doesn't explicitly define the towns used
 - Verifies the number of objectives (not towns) against information derived from Antistasi Ultimate's in-game screenshots from `/static_data/in_game_data.py`
 - Logs info and warnings